dsyer/spring-boot-repl/README.md

 The above will run the Spring Boot app "myapp.groovy" (assumed to be in the working directory) and return you to the prompt.
 The app will continue to run in the background.
 To stop the app, just issue the `stop` command.

-Hit <TAB> to have commands and their options completed for you, just like you're familiar with in a BASH shell.
+Hit `<TAB>` to have commands and their options completed for you, just like you're familiar with in a BASH shell.

 The Spring Boot shell supports multiple lines of text.
 Use the double left-caret character `<<` to start a continuation.
 Enter text into the shell spanning multiple lines and then complete the text with a carriage return on an empty line.
 While you're in continuation mode, the prompt will change to `...`.

+		$ cmd --option <<
+		... this is
+		... multi-line text
+		...
+		$

 You can run commands in the shell by using the bang `!` command.
 For example, to list the files in the current working directory, do: